-A single deer can provide a lot of meat that can last for months if rationed properly.
+A hind quarter alone from a single deer can provide a lot of meat that can last for months if rationed properly.
 The hide can also be used for a wall hanging or carpet.

 Butchering at home requires a lot more than a deer meat guide.
-You’ll need the right knives for skinning the hide, a hacksaw, wet stone and gloves for cleanliness.
+You’ll need the right, sharp knives for skinning the hide, a hacksaw, wet stone and gloves for cleanliness.